Une femme avec une femme: Sandra Mihanovich and Celeste Carballo version

 Argentine singers Sandra Mihanovich and Celeste Carballo notably covered the song and included it as the title track of their second and final studio album as a pop duo, Mujer contra mujer, released in October 1990 by RCA Records.
 The choice of title, cover art and songs were centered on the message of lesbian love, considered a bold and unprecedented act in Argentine popular culture.
 Mujer contra mujer is widely remembered for a promotional campaign in which the city of Buenos Aires was wallpapered with large posters featuring its controversial cover photograph, which shows both singers in a naked embrace.

 The song was produced by Argentine rock musician Fito Páez, who also played the piano, keyboard, bass and electronic drums.
 It is the opening track of the album's B-side.
 When promoting the record, Mihanovich and Carballo gave a famous performance of "Mujer contra mujer" at Susana Giménez' talk show, where they got very close to each other to share a microphone after one of them suddenly stopped working.
 The duo also appeared at Imagen de Radio, a TV program hosted by Juan Alberto Badía, where Carballo famously came out in a landmark moment for Argentine lesbians.

 Today, the release of Mujer contra mujer is celebrated as a turning point in the visibility of lesbians within Argentine society, and a symbol for the local LGBT community.
 Writing for Página/12 in 2009, lesbian feminist journalist Marta Dillon reflected: "[Mujer contra mujer was] an outburst typical of convulsive years, of the end of a decade, that of the '80s, which called for, at least, attitude.
 And anyone who was a teenager then knows that the attitude those girls had was more challenging than any other taken by fleeting rock stars.
 How can we describe what that kick to the closet meant without appealing to our own memory?
 Also for those who didn't even dream that being a lesbian was possible, for those who fantasized, for those who fantasized but made an effort to have a boyfriend, for the gays from the provinces, for those from the city, for those who were alone, for those who couldn't read between the lines in Virus' lyrics or Freddie Mercury's drag attitude."

 Saya version

-In 2003, "Une femme avec une femme" was covered by French-born artist Saya who peaked at number nine on the French SNEP Singles Chart on March 29 and April 5, 2003 and remained on the chart for 17 weeks.
+In 2003, "Une femme avec une femme" was covered by French-born artist Saya who peaked at number nine on the French SNEP Singles Chart on 29 March and 5 April 2003 and remained on the chart for 17 weeks.
 It peaked at number 35 on the Swiss Singles Chart.
 The song is the second track on her album À la Vie, released in 2003.
-On June 6, 2003, the song was certified Silver disc (meaning over 100,000 copies were sold) four months after its release by SNEP, becoming Saya's greatest hit.
+On 6 June 2003, the song was certified Silver disc (meaning over 100,000 copies were sold) four months after its release by SNEP, becoming Saya's greatest hit.